fernandojunior/financial-fraud-detection/docs/project_specification.md

 - Code is formatted with consistent, logical, and easy-to-read formatting as described in the [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 ## Suggestions to Make Your Project Stand Out!
-- Add unique functionality beyond the minimum requirements (i.e. the ability to “favorite” a location, etc.).
-- Incorporate a build process allowing for production quality, minified code, to be delivered to the client.
+- Create new features based on correlation features matrix.
+- Incorporate news outlier detectors.
 - Data persists when the app is closed and reopened, either through localStorage or an external database (e.g. Firebase).
 - Include additional third-party data sources beyond the minimum required.
-- Style different markers in different (and functionally-useful) ways, depending on the data set.
-- Implement additional optimizations that improve the performance and user experience of the filter functionality (keyboard shortcuts, autocomplete functionality, filtering of multiple fields, etc).
+- Implement additional optimizations that improve the performance and user experience (keyboard shortcuts, autocomplete functionality, filtering of multiple fields, etc).
 - Integrate all application components into a cohesive and enjoyable user experience.